Stall Rubber Matting

 Horses spend most of their time eating, resting, or sleeping and approximately 5-7 hours of each day is committed to resting behaviour, with actual sleep usually occurring after midnight in the dark hours.
 In a 24-hour period, horses require a minimum of 30 minutes for recumbency to fulfil their rapid eye movement phase (REM) sleep needs.
 So, its important horses are stalled on a floor which they are comfortable lying on.

 Drawbacks of traditional stall rubber matting

-Most traditional stall rubber matting consists on individual mats, some are interlocking but all have cracks/gap between them which allows urine and other liquids to seep underneath and collect under the mats.
+Most traditional stall rubber matting consists of individual mats; some are interlocking but all have cracks/gaps between them which allows urine and other liquids to seep underneath and collect under the mats.
 Urine reacts with bacteria and off gases ammonia, a respiratory irritant to both horses and humans.
 Even stall rubber matting with draining on the underneath side experience these issues is the slope of the stall floor doesn’t fall towards a drain.

 In addition, the cushioning effect of most stall rubber matting is limited so it tends to be used as a bed base and horse owners continue to use large amounts of bedding on top of the rubber matting.

 What is the gold standard in stall rubber matting?

 ComfortStall is a sealed, padded rubber flooring system made up of three components: